 I asked myself the same question.
 While I adore food (who doesn’t?!), there is more to life.
 Diabetes can seriously complicate our relationship with food and after a recent celiac disease diagnosis, I needed to focus on the other things in life that I love in order to remember how blessed I am.
 Here is my list and I encourage you to make your own.

-- My health.
-Before you laugh and say, “Wait…don’t you have celiac disease, hypothyroidism, and Type 1 diabetes”?
+~ Hypothyroidism, and Type 1 diabetes?
 Why yes, I do.
 I do but I am grateful for the good days and I am beyond thankful to be as healthy as I can.

 ~ The Diabetes Community.
 We are so lucky to have this online miracle where we can connect and feel bonded with other people that live the same way.
 Even in my daily offline life, I have met so many people that say “You have diabetes?
 Me too”!
 I feel so much better knowing I am not alone and from their reactions, I’d say we all do.

 ~ The seasons in my home town.
 I live in Chicago and while I might tire of winter pretty quickly, I love the change of each season and look forward to each one with the anticipation of a child.
 I’m already gleeful over the approaching autumn season and the crisp cool air and change of the leaves.